brainwipe/icar/books/core/Chapters as Markdown/scratch.md

 ## Peers
 The general public see their Peer as the ultimate problem solver as the Peer is normally required to solve large, system wide problems.
 A Peer visiting a colony can provide a massive economic boost alone.

+### Crowell
+Point out that she is Akarakian by stealth.
+Jacqueline is a softening of the common Akarakian hard 'ak' sound.